elcascavel/elcascavel/README.md

 Hey 👋, Simão Amaral here!
 =============================
 I'm currently on my third year of bachelor's in Communication and Multimedia @ UTAD in Portugal.
 It covers a plethora of topics but I found a passion in web development.
-I am interested in game development and reverse engineering.
+I am also interested in game development and reverse engineering.
 I've only programmed a little Snake clone with C++ however.
 The rest of my projects are web dev related.
 * 🖥️  See my portfolio on [my website.](http://elcascavel.me/)
 * 🧠  I'm learning React, Vue and Laravel.